 within your terminal session.
 It takes some effort to learn how to use it,

 but that effort is well spent because you will be orders-of-magnitude more

 efficient in your online sessions.

-University Kermit Project was a pioneer in open software, founded years
+The Columbia University Kermit Project was a pioneer in open software,

-before the GNU project or Free Software Foundation.
-Our software source
+founded years before the GNU project or Free Software Foundation.
+Our

-code was openly published and shared long before the term Open Source was
+software source code was openly published and shared long before the term

-invented.
-Kermit 95 was the Kermit Project's first commercial product,
+Open Source was invented.
+Kermit 95 was the Kermit Project's first and

 for Kermit 95 tutorial.